-My first three years of starting tomato and pepper seeds in my small shop were rather angst-ridden.
+My first three years of starting seeds in my small shop were rather angst-ridden.
 I was depending on selling hundreds of plants at market and I had never done anything like this before.
 I read, and watched, and worried, and called the seed companies and MN Extension Service ad-nauseum.

 In this post I’ll pass on some of what I have learned over the years , in hopes that it will help you on your way to growing healthy plants in your garden or farm.
 It’s a lot of information, so I’ve organized this post into two main sections:

 Caveat: I grow around five thousand heirloom tomato and pepper seeds each year now, so these vegetables are my focus.
 The principles and methods of seed starting are the same for most seeds however, with variations in the time it takes to germinate.

 Of course, you will have to modify the size of your set-up if you are only starting a few seeds for a small garden or if you are starting seeds to grow on in pots (here is a good post on growing tomatoes in containers).

 ** this post is focused on tomatoes and peppers, but with a few exceptions the information applies to most seeds.

 1) Timing: It takes about 6 weeks for a tomato seedling to reach optimum growth for planting outside (about 8 weeks for peppers).
 So, wherever you live, determine when your weather is likely to be stable enough to plant in the ground and count 6 weeks back from that date if you are growing tomatoes (read the seed package for other seed germination times)